pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 axs[3].legend(handles=[red_patch, blue_patch]);
 ```

-We can also look at the balance of the covariates across partitions of the propensity score
+We can also look at the balance of the covariates across partitions of the propensity score.
+These kind of plots help us assess the degree to which conditional on the propensity scores our sample appears have a balanced profile between the treatment and control groups.

 ```{code-cell} ipython3
 :tags: [hide-input]